thyb/minimalist-blog/README.md

 	"theme": "default", //your can make your own theme defined a new folder in app/templates/ "social": {
-		"disqus": "...", //set your disqus id if you want to enable comments "twitter_account": "..." //set your twitter account if you want add some follow button },
+		"disqus": "...", //set your disqus id if you want to enable comments "twitter_account": "..." //set your twitter account if you want add some follow button, "github": { // TODO: not used yet
-	"authors": {
-		"name": "email@domain.com" //set all authors name
+			"account": "thyb",
+			"repository": "minimalist-blog"
+		}
 	},
+	"authors": [
+		{
+			"username": "thyb",
+			"fullname": "Thibaud Arnault",
+			"email": "thyb@oauth.io"
+		}
+	],
+	"menu": [
+		{
+			"url": "#/",
+			"text": "Home"
+		},
+		{
+			"url": "#/pages/me", //You can link your menu to a custom page "text": "About me"
+		}
+		//...
+	],
+	"sidebar": [
+		"tags.html", //include pages/tags.html in the first block "forkme.html",
+		"follow.html"
+		//...
+	],
 	"sortArticle": "desc", //asc or desc : define the order to display "limitPerPage": 5, //number of article displayed per page "articles": [ //define all your article here